 School Accountability Report Card (E.C. section 35256)

-A hard copy of the School Accountability Report Card is available upon request at the district office and is accessible at the following website: www.duesd.org.
+The School Accountability Report Card is available on request and is accessible at the following website: www.duesd.org.
+This contains information regarding the quality of the district's programs and its progress toward achieving stated goals.

 COMPLAINTS